Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

+Finally, the threshold free speedup is obtained if the above separation is obtained for any $\kappa$, which means that the tree decomposition induced by $\kappa$ (and the space complexity of $\mathcal A_q$) yields polynomial separation between classical and hybrid runtimes. \end{proof}

-In the discussion above we only touch upon the sizes of search trees, paying no mind that the classical (online) algorithm may get lucky: i.e.~it may encounter a solution much earlier in the search tree, whereas the quantum algorithm always explores all the trees.
-In essence, the above considerations are for the worst cases for the classical algorithms (e.g., when no solutions exist).
+In the discussion above we only touch upon the sizes of search trees, without considering the possibility that the classical (online) algorithm may get lucky.
+Indeed, it may encounter a solution much earlier in the search tree, whereas the quantum algorithm always explores all the trees.
+In essence, the above considerations are for the worst cases for the classical algorithms (e.g.~when no solutions exist).
 However, this is easily generalized.

-In Section~\ref{sec:quantum}, we discussed~\cite{ambainis-kokainis}; the authors show how to circumvent this issue, i.e.~they enable the quantum algorithm to only explore the effective tree, which the classical algorithm would explore as well, before termination.
+In Section~\ref{sec:quantum}, we discussed a method to circumvent this issue~\cite{ambainis-kokainis}, by enabling the quantum algorithm to only explore the effective tree, which the classical algorithm would explore as well, before termination.
 By utilizing these algorithms, all the results above remain valid in all cases, except the concepts of search trees must be substituted with the concepts of ``effective search trees,'' which are the search trees the classical algorithm would actually traverse before hitting a solution.

-We observe that our framework can be generalized to allow for $p$-ary trees instead of binary trees.
+Additionally, we observe that our framework can be generalized to allow for $p$-ary trees instead of binary trees.

 The presented theorem has the advantage of being very general, but the major drawback is that it is non-quantitative and difficult to verify.
 This can be improved upon in special cases.